learn-ballerina/learn-ballerina.github.io/src/best_practices/avoid_parentheses.md

 # Avoid parentheses in if statement

 Ballerina requires braces in if statements.
-But, parentheses are not required around the condition.
+But parentheses are not required around the condition.

 <h4><img align="center" height="30" src="../img/BadCode.png"> Bad Code</h4>